kentomas/kentomas.github.io/docs/Dev Topics/Azure/Azure Application Insights.md

   Overall, including Azure Application Insights early on in the development process can help you catch and diagnose issues early, but it can also be beneficial even if you include it later in the development process.

-- How can I reduce the cost of using Azure Application Insights?
+- How can I `reduce the cost` of using `Azure Application Insights`?

 There are several ways to reduce the cost of using Azure Application Insights: